NOTz00m/bad-morse-transmitter/README.md

 ## How to Use

 ### Option 1 (With Executable – Not recommended as it is quite buggy currently and TRIGGERS FALSE POSITIVES DUE TO NO CERTIFICATE):
-1. Download the latest executable from the [releases page](#).
+1. Download the latest executable from the [releases page](#) + clone or download the repository.
+2. Upload the Arduino sketch to your Arduino board using the Arduino IDE.
-2. Run `morsetransmission.exe`.
+3. Run `morsetransmission.exe`.
 This will automatically start the application.
-3. Select your COM port (usually something like `COM3`, `COM4` on Windows).
+4. Select your COM port (usually something like `COM3`, `COM4` on Windows).
-4. Enter your desired text and hit "Transmit" to send Morse code.
+5. Enter your desired text and hit "Transmit" to send Morse code.
-5. To configure timings or reset, click the respective buttons in the interface.
+6. To configure timings or reset, click the respective buttons in the interface.

 ### Option 2 (Using Source Code):
 1. Clone or download the repository.